AnotherSamWilson/miceforest/README.md

     \* (n\_estimators).
 You can specifically decrease the bagging fraction or n\_estimators for large multi-class variables.
   - Use a faster mean matching function.
-The default mean matching function uses the sklearn.neighbors.NearestNeighbors algorithm.
-    There are faster alternatives out there (faiss), however faiss is only available from conda.
+The default mean matching function uses the scipy.Spatial.KDtree algorithm.
+There are faster alternatives out there, if you think mean matching is the holdup.

 ## Diagnostic Plotting